Provisional Unlawful Presence Waivers Explained—Sarah S. Rama, ESQ., LL.M.

 Sarah S. Rama, ESQ., LL.M. can help!

-unlawful presence waiver process,
+presence waiver process,

 and terms, putting them into plain English in any language.